cesarmart929/cesarmart929/README.md

 # 👋 Hi, I'm Cesar!

 I'm an aspiring data analyst with a background in the humanties and business.
 I know my way around a spreadsheet, and I can deploy my burgeoning SQL skills to clean and analyze data.
 I also love creating visualizations that are simple yet powerful.
-My pronouns are he/him.

 ## 📊 Portfolio Projects